The switch statement lets you choose which code block to execute from among many options.

 Switch statements are often more concise and easier to read than a series of if-else statements.
 They also allow for faster execution in some cases, as the compiler can optimize the code for switch statements.

-Using goto in the Switch Statement
+in the Switch Case Expression

 In C#, we can use the goto